 You can also know their anchor text for each link so that you will get an idea of what kind of content you need to use to attract dofollow links.

 For further details, if you head towards the “overview” section of the backlinks analysis, you will find the history of the links gained and lost in the last 3 months, 1 year, or all time.

 Their lost links are a golden opportunity for you.
 You can get your competitor lost backlinks for your own site by creating better content around those topics.
-This way, you can get better search engine ranking and increase your website traffic.
+This way, you can get a better search engine ranking and increase your website traffic.

 Step #2 Analyze the backlinks of your competitors

-After finding your competitor’s backlinks, it is important to know about exactly which links are doing the most work.
+After finding your competitor’s backlinks, it is important to know exactly which links are doing the most work.

 As you want to improve your website ranking so make sure you’re getting high-quality backlinks.
 Otherwise, you’ll get hit by Google penalty which would hurt your SEO.

 To check the quality of backlinks of your competitor’s website, you can check their domain score and trust score from SEMrush’s backlinks overview section as shown in the screenshot below:

 NOTE: If the site’s Trust score is significantly lower than its Domain score then backlinks from such sites may trigger Google penalties.